JulienPotvin/foolAround/crawler.md

 			travellerTypeID:		css selector for the travellerType field in the form
 			traveller_class_list:		list of all travel class offered by the cie
 			travellerClassID:		css selector for the travel calss field in the form

+Programmer assisted workflow:

+*  Input the home_url
+*  Prompt user to navigate to the page of the search from, recording context throughout (default: simple url)
+*  Append list of context to navigation_log
+*  Prompt user for search field ID's
+*  Append to respective output variables(i.e. xxxID)
+*  Prompt user for search field input space(i.e. what set of values could inputed here)
+*  Append to respective output variable lists(xxxxx_list)

+Automation version: (_Hints_)

 *  Navigation log:
 	1. Get to home page